How long do Mounjaro side effects last?

 Although rare, serious side effects are possible when using Mounjaro weight loss injections.
 It is important to recognise the signs of these adverse events, stop treatment, and seek urgent medical attention if you experience any of them.

-• Bad pain in your stomach that lasts for 6 hours or more, fever or yellowing skin.
+• Severe abdominal pain lasting 6 hours or more, accompanied by fever or jaundice.
 These could be signs of acute pancreatitis.

 • Extreme nausea and vomiting where you can’t keep anything down or diarrhoea that lasts for more than 2 days.
 This could lead to dehydration and is a medical emergency.
-Symptoms of dehydration include dry mouth, peeing less than normal or not at all, fast heart rate, dizziness and weakness.
+Symptoms of dehydration include a dry mouth, urinating less than normal or not at all, a fast heart rate, dizziness, and weakness.

 • Vision issues such as blurred vision or partial sight loss.